 November is pleasantly temperate, with average temperatures around 13° and highs are around 15-20°, but from the middle to end of the month, some days will require a winter coat as fall sets in.
 The leaves will also begin to change color little by little.

-What to Wear in Osaka in Fall (September, October, November) - Clothes and Accessories
+What to Wear in Osaka in Autumn: Clothes, Outfits and Accessories

 September: Around early to mid-September, it will still be hot, so short-sleeves are okay.
-Toward the end of the month many days will start to feel chilly, so a light outer layer will be useful.
+Toward the end of the month, many days will start to feel chilly so that a light outer layer will be useful.